 Some work outside of regular office hours, including evenings and weekends, will be required.
 Flex time schedules will be made to accommodate non-regular work hours.
 All overtime must be approved in advance.

 Valid BC driver’s license, and access to a car is required for a SWIS Worker.

 As a condition of hire, a current, clear criminal record check, including vulnerable populations check, and proof of WHMIS training is required.

-Please submit a cover letter and current resume (in pdf. format), noting relevant qualifications, language proficiency and experience to the Inter-Cultural Association of Greater Victoria, Attention: HR Manager, via email to .
-Ongoing posting until the position is filled.
-Please quote #2021-08-23 SWIS-W in the subject line.
+Submit a cover letter and current resume (in pdf. format), noting relevant qualifications, language proficiency and experience to the Inter-Cultural Association of Greater Victoria, Attention: HR Manager, via email to .
+This is an ongoing posting until the positions are filled.
+Please quote Competition #2022-02-08-SWIS2in the subject line.